MangaD/hf-discord-bot/README.md

   - use decorators
   - create HFGuild class with the info of this guild in it
   - create Bot class with bot info in it
-  - Redo Help command (check RoboDanny for this)
   - Check tutorial: https://vcokltfre.dev/tutorial/
 - Create reminder command (look into RoboDanny)
   - use sqlite